 Passing on an inheritance to an heir directly and all at once may have unanticipated effects and consequences, such as disqualifying them from receiving some form of government benefits or encouraging irresponsible or even dangerous behaviors.
 A trust offers you the ability to attach conditions to a distribution that must be met for your heir to receive the benefit of the gift.
 Importantly, if you do ever become incapacitated, your successor trustee—the person you name in your trust to take over after you pass away or become incapacitated – can step in and manage the trust’s assets.
 This layer of protection can be essential in an emergency or in the event you succumb to a serious, chronic illness.
 Unlike a will, a trust can protect against court interference or control while you are alive and after your death.

-If you would like to learn more about creating an estate plan specific to you and your family call us for a free initial consultation at
+If you would like to learn more about creating an estate plan specific to you and your family call us for a initial consultation at

 (707) 937-2701